AaltoRSE/hpo-on-hpc/on-triton/optuna-libsql/README.md

 `submit.slurm` does the following:

 1. It starts a libSQL server
-2. It configures an  Optuna study (in `start_study.sh`)
+2. It configures an  Optuna study (in `create_study.py`)
 3. It submits parallel optimization trials as an array job
 4. It waits for completion and outputs results

-Each job submitted by `submit_array_jobs.slurm` will run their study and report back to the libsql server.
+Each job submitted by `submit_optimization_array.sh` will run their study and report back to the libSQL server.

 ## Requirements